-Breast Reconstruction in Paradise Valley, Scottsdale and Phoenix, AZ
+Breast Reconstruction in Scottsdale, Paradise Valley and Phoenix, AZ

 Breast reconstruction is the rebuilding of a breast using the patient’s own tissue or prosthetic material (implants) to reconstruct a natural-looking breast.
 Breast reconstruction can help restore the look and feel of the breast after a mastectomy.
 It can be done at the same time as the mastectomy or it can be delayed until a later date after the surgery.
 In the past few years, research and studies on breast reconstruction have shown dramatic results in regards to quality of life improvements and psychosocial benefits associated with reconstruction surgery.
 With the recent announcement made by Angelina Jolie regarding her own breast reconstruction following mastectomy, it has become a procedure that many women are beginning to embrace as its mainstream popularity increases.

 The creation of a new breast can dramatically improve your self-image, self-confidence, and quality of life.
 If you need a mastectomy, you have a choice about whether or not to have surgery to rebuild the shape of the breast.
 Breast reconstruction may be done at the same time as the mastectomy, or it may be done later on.
 If you are considering breast reconstruction, and you have a positive outlook and realistic goals for restoring your body image, set up an initial consultation with Dr. DeVito at our Scottsdale office to get valuable input and feedback from an experienced, board-certified, plastic surgeon.